-As of 02/28/2019, there are eighty-five (85) Repetitive Loss Property (RLP) and three (3) Severe Repetitive Loss Properties (SRLP) within the Town of Old Saybrook and Fenwick, as provided by the Connecticut NFIP Coordinator.
-The 82 of the 85 RLPs are buildings located in the FEMA Special Flood Hazard Area with 20 of the 82 located in the coastal high hazard area (i.e. V or VE Zone).
-The addresses of the RLPs is protected under the Privacy Act of 1974, 5 U. S. C. section 552(a); however, it may be noted that flooding of the 3 properties is likely associated with the Atlantic Ocean in Long Island Sound.
+As of 02/28/2019, there are eighty-five (85) Repetitive Loss (RL) and three (3) Severe Repetitive Loss (SRL) properties (SRLP) within the Town of Old Saybrook and Fenwick, based on NFIP data provided by the Connecticut NFIP Coordinator.
+Eighty-four (84) RL and the 3 SRL properties are residential properties and one (1) RL property is a commercial property.
+82 RL properties are located in the FEMA Special Flood Hazard Area of which 20 are in the coastal high hazard area (i.e. V or VE Zone).
+The addresses of the RL and SRL properties are protected under the Privacy Act of 1974, 5 U. S. C. section 552(a); however, it may be noted that flooding of these properties is likely associated with the Atlantic Ocean in Long Island Sound.